JonasBrusokas/ModelarDB-1/docs/user-guide.md

 ### Data Point View

-ModelarDB has a datapoint view which you can use if you want to get back the compressed datapoints.
-Please note that this reconstructs the datapoints using the model (and its parameters) stored in the `model_type` table and hence if the model is lossy then the returned datapoint might deviate from the actual ingested datapoint up to the percentage specified in the config setting `modelardb.error_bound`.
-Further please note that quering this view is slow as it has to recalculate all the values.
+ModelarDB has a datapoint view which you can use if you want to get back the decompressed data points.
+Please note that this reconstructs the datapoints using the model (and its parameters) stored in the `segment` table and hence if the model is lossy then the returned data point might deviate from the actual ingested data point up to the percentage specified in the config setting `modelardb.error_bound`.
+Further please note that quering this view is slower than using the `segment` view as it has to reconstruct the data points requested.

 **DDL**